Roofing & siding frequently asked questions

 • Asphalt fumes inside the house in the summer

-How should I choose a roofing company?
+What should I consider when choosing a roofing company?

-Look for a company with a solid reputation and many years of experience like A. Clark Roofing & Siding LP.
-We have more than 60 years in the roofing business and an A+ rating with the Better Business Bureau.
-We’re so confident in the expertise of our technicians we even back up all our work with a 5-year workmanship warranty.
-We also carry full WCB coverage and fully insure all of our technicians so that you don’t have to worry about a thing.
-Contact our team in Calgary or Edmonton to learn more or to get a free quote!
+We have over 60 years of experience with A+ ratings with the BBB and the CHBA (Canadian Homebuilders Association).
+We’re confident in the expertise of our technicians that we even back up all our work with a 5 or 10 year workmanship warranty with some warranty upgrades up to a lifetime workmanship warranty.
+We also carry full WCB coverage and fully insure all of our technicians, so you don’t have to worry about a thing.

-• Have the roof professionally cleaned.
+• Having the roof professionally cleaned.

 What are these dark streaks on my roof?

-Can I just fix my roof myself?
-How hard could it be?
+Can’t I just fix my roof myself?

-Weekend warriors may be tempted to tackle roof repairs themselves; however, homeowner maintenance should be limited to bi-annual inspections and gutter cleaning.
 It is not recommended that you try to repair your roof yourself unless you have the professional equipment, training, and expertise required to do the job safely and efficiently.
-Lack of experience can not only result in further damage to your roof, but also serious harm to your person.

 What kinds of warranties are available?